 Many real-world applications of operant conditioning theory exist.
 These include:

-Behavior modification programs - these programs are designed to increase desirable behaviours and minimize or eliminate undesirable ones.
+Behavior modification programs - these programs are designed to increase desirable behaviors and minimize or eliminate undesirable ones.
 Many of the techniques used in behavior modification are based on the principles of operant conditioning.
 In one of these techniques, known as a token economy, participants are awarded tokens for appropriate behavior.
 The tokens (eg., points, coins, or gold stars) can then be exchanged for items or privileges that are reinforcing for the individual.
 Token economies can be implemented at home, or in institutions such as schools, prisons and psychiatric hospitals.

 Animal training - animal trainers typically employ the technique of shaping in order to teach complex tricks.
 By successively rewarding responses that inch closer and closer to the target behavior, trainers have managed to teach animals complex maneuvers and stunts that might otherwise have been impossible.